 First and foremost, let's learn the basic words.
 'Clothes' in Malay is called pakaian; while 'traditional clothes' can be translated into pakaian tradisional.
 You will see baju being repeated many times in this article; baju simply means 'shirt'.
 Now, moving on to the clothes of Malaysia.

 The Malay folk in Malaysia have several traditional clothes that are worth taking note of.
 When talking about Malay, it is important to know that Malays were not always Muslim.
 Islam is not always popular in this land of Malayans.
 So Malays have traditional clothes that they used to wear before and after their conversion to Islam.

-Baju Kurung can be considered the most popular traditional clothing in Malaysia.
+The current traditional dress for women in Malaysia is called Baju Kurung.
+It can be considered the most popular traditional clothing.
 The traditional Baju Kurung is a long-sleeved, knee-length (or sometimes shorter) blouse, paired with a long skirt that is called kain.
 This garment started to gain popularity after the Malay women needed to wear something more modest and elegant as they convert to Islam.